AP® Physics 1 Equation and Formula Sheet

 T : period, : length

-The AP Physics 1 equation sheet also contains all of the mathematical formulas and relationships that could be needed to deal with geometry and trigonometry.
+The AP Physics 1 equation sheet contains all of the mathematical formulas and relationships that could be needed for geometry and trigonometry.
 These equations can be used to determine areas, volumes, and right-triangle side and angle relationships.

 Rectangle